| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-From Q.5, Exercise 14.2, the frequency distribution table for the concentration of sulphur dioxide in the air for 30 days:
+The frequency distribution table for the concentration of sulphur dioxide for 30 days (from Q.5, Exercise 14.2).

-The probability of the concentration of sulphur dioxide being in the interval 0.12 - 0.16 on any of these days.
+The probability that the concentration of sulphur dioxide is in the interval 0.12 - 0.16.

-Let E be the event that the concentration of sulphur dioxide is in the interval 0.12 - 0.16 ppm.
+Let E be the event that the concentration is in the interval 0.12 - 0.16.

 Total number of trials = 30.